jtkovacs/jtkovacs.github.io/REFS/databases.md

 ... achieving greater speed by:

-- using append rather than updating records
+- appending rather than updating records, and
-- denormalizing data upon input
+- denormalizing data upon input.